Rainbow: Scientific history

-Descartes' 1637 treatise, Discourse on Method, further advanced this explanation.
+Descartes' 1637 treatise, Discourse on Method (Discours de la Méthode), further advanced this explanation.
 Knowing that the size of raindrops did not appear to affect the observed rainbow, he experimented with passing rays of light through a large glass sphere filled with water.
 By measuring the angles that the rays emerged, he concluded that the primary bow was caused by a single internal reflection inside the raindrop and that a secondary bow could be caused by two internal reflections.
 He supported this conclusion with a derivation of the law of refraction (subsequently to, but independently of, Snell) and correctly calculated the angles for both bows.
 His explanation of the colours, however, was based on a mechanical version of the traditional theory that colours were produced by a modification of white light.

 Isaac Newton demonstrated that white light was composed of the light of all the colours of the rainbow, which a glass prism could separate into the full spectrum of colours, rejecting the theory that the colours were produced by a modification of white light.
 He also showed that red light is refracted less than blue light, which led to the first scientific explanation of the major features of the rainbow.
 Newton's corpuscular theory of light was unable to explain supernumerary rainbows, and a satisfactory explanation was not found until Thomas Young realised that light behaves as a wave under certain conditions, and can interfere with itself.

 Young's work was refined in the 1820s by George Biddell Airy, who explained the dependence of the strength of the colours of the rainbow on the size of the water droplets.
 Modern physical descriptions of the rainbow are based on Mie scattering, work published by Gustav Mie in 1908.
 Advances in computational methods and optical theory continue to lead to a fuller understanding of rainbows.
 For example, Nussenzveig provides a modern overview.

 Experiments

 Experiments on the rainbow phenomenon using artificial raindrops, i.e. water-filled spherical flasks, go back at least to Theodoric of Freiberg in the 14th century.
-Later, also Descartes studied the phenomenon using a Florence flask.
+Later, Descartes also studied the phenomenon using a Florence flask.
 A flask experiment known as Florence's rainbow is still often used today as an imposing and intuitively accessible demonstration experiment of the rainbow phenomenon.
 It consists in illuminating (with parallel white light) a water-filled spherical flask through a hole in a screen.
 A rainbow will then appear thrown back / projected on the screen, provided the screen is large enough.
 Due to the finite wall thickness and the macroscopic character of the artificial raindrop, several subtle differences exist as compared to the natural phenomenon, including slightly changed rainbow angles and a splitting of the rainbow orders.